stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

 disappearances in regions outside the obviously haunted areas.
 Tales, besides, of buzzing voices in imitation of human speech which made surprising offers to lone travellers on roads and cart-paths in the deep woods, and of children frightened out of their wits by things seen or heard where the primal forest pressed close upon their dooryards.
-In the final layer of legends&mdash;the layer just preceding the decline of superstition and the abandonment of close contact with the dreaded places&mdash;there are shocked references to hermits and remote farmers who at some period of life appeared to have undergone a repellent mental change, and who were shunned and whispered about as mortals who had sold themselves to the strange beings.
+In the final layer of legends--the layer just preceding the decline of superstition and the abandonment of close contact with the dreaded places--there are shocked references to hermits and remote farmers who at some period of life appeared to have undergone a repellent mental change, and who were shunned and whispered about as mortals who had sold themselves to the strange beings.
 In one of the northeastern counties it seemed to be a fashion about 1800 to accuse eccentric and unpopular recluses of being allies or representatives of the abhorred things.

-  As to what the things were&mdash;explanations naturally varied.
-The common name applied to them was &ldquo;those ones&rdquo;, or &ldquo;the old ones&rdquo;, though other terms had a local and transient use.
+  As to what the things were--explanations naturally varied.
+The common name applied to them was  "those ones ", or  "the old ones ", though other terms had a local and transient use.
 Perhaps the bulk of the Puritan settlers set them down bluntly as familiars of the devil, and made them a basis of awed theological speculation.
-Those with Celtic legendry in their heritage&mdash;mainly the Scotch-Irish element of New Hampshire, and their kindred who had settled in Vermont on Governor Wentworth&rsquo;s colonial grants&mdash;linked them vaguely with the malign fairies and &ldquo;little people&rdquo; of the bogs and raths, and protected themselves with scraps of incantation handed down through many generations.
+Those with Celtic legendry in their heritage--mainly the Scotch-Irish element of New Hampshire, and their kindred who had settled in Vermont on Governor Wentworth's colonial grants--linked them vaguely with the malign fairies and  "little people " of the bogs and raths, and protected themselves with scraps of incantation handed down through many generations.
 But the Indians had the most fantastic theories of all.
 While different tribal legends differed, there was a marked consensus of belief in certain vital particulars; it being unanimously agreed